Program Code: 9310

 Telephone: 416-289-5000, ext.
 8068

 Communication is the cornerstone to any health practice.
-As such, this Health Foundations program will focus on enhancing the communication skills necessary for the development of professional relationships within the workplace.
-As students refine their English language skills, they will also learn the health terminology used within Canadian health care settings as well as key health concepts.
+As such, this Health Foundations program focuses on enhancing the communication skills necessary for the development of professional relationships within the workplace.
+As you refine your English language skills, you also learn the health terminology used within Canadian health care settings as well as key health concepts.

-The program will enable students to continue into the professional health program of their choice within the School of Community and Health Studies, with all admission requirements met.
+The program enables you to continue into the professional health program of your choice within the School of Community and Health Studies, with all admission requirements met.

 |Course Code||Course Title||Location|